Inayath786/Inayath786/README.md

 - 👋 Hi, I’m @Inayath786
-- 👀 I’m interested in programming
+- 👀 I’m interested in Entrepreneurship
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning app development using various technologies
 - 💞️ I’m looking to collaborate to others
 - 📫 How to reach me msg me